By using this site, you agree to the Privacy Policy and Terms of Use.

 Common Mistakes to Avoid

-To avoid common problems, make sure the salmon slices are even.
+To avoid common problems, ensure the salmon slices are evenly sliced.
 If they aren’t even, some pieces may be overcooked while others are undercooked.
 Also, avoid overcooking; salmon is best when it is flaky but still moist.

 How to Serve Salmon Pinwheels